adunning/dissertation/07-works.md

 expl.
 : … proinde pingitur semihomo semiequus.

 Attributed to Alexander in several manuscripts; see @esposito:1915unpublished [pp. 466–468].
 Leland and Bale also attribute a 'Mythologicon' or 'Mithologiam' to him, visiting the Franciscans at Reading [@humphreys:1990friars, F10.†3, F10.†41].
-Robert Holcot also quotes 'Alexander Nequam in scintillario poetarium' [@ryter:1586roberti, p.
+Robert Holcot quotes 'Alexander Nequam in scintillario poetarium' [@ryter:1586roberti, p.
 540].
-This may also be Bale's *De fabulis poetarum*. @burnett:1981note suggests that the author is Alberic of London.<!-- McDonough capella ed. suggests was due to confusion with that work -->
+This may be the work Bale describes as *De fabulis poetarum*; it may have been attributed to Alexander through confusion with his commentary on Martianus [@hunt:1984schools, p.
+21].
+Alberic of London is likely responsible for at least one recension of the text [identified by @rathbone:1941master; disputed by @burnett:1981note].

 ### *Regule theologice* {.unnumbered}